Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 * Creates a DAG object by calling the `DAG` constructor, and specifying a DAG name and schedule.

 * Defines DAG-specific tasks using the `DAGTask` constructor.
-Note that the constructor accepts the same arguments that were specified in an earlier cell when using the `StoredProcedureCall` class.
+Note that the constructor accepts the same arguments that were specified in an earlier cell (in the previous step) when using the `StoredProcedureCall` class.

 * Specifies `dag_task1` as the root task and predecessor to `dag_task2`, with more convenient syntax.